-“Green building” is an emerging buzzword on the green vernacular list.
-In effect, they drive key energy efficiencies through the integration of green technologies that simultaneously reduce carbon emissions while lowering operational and energy costs in the long-run.
-With this objective in mind, the hope is that more and more green buildings will be implemented across Hong Kong in order to facilitate the city’s sustainable future.
+‘Green building’ is an emerging buzzword on the green vernacular list.
+They drive key energy efficiencies through the integration of green technologies that reduce carbon emissions while simultaneously lowering operational and energy costs in the long-run.
+With this objective in mind, the hope is that more green buildings will be implemented across Hong Kong in order to facilitate the city’s sustainable development.
 But does this green dream truly exist, or is it yet another instance of greenwashing, distracting us from our climate reality?

 Green Buildings in Hong Kong